 - Rolls Royce Dawn

-Choosing a more budget friendly option will allow you to pay less on the first year and £155 in subsequent years.
-Alternatively fuelled cars (hybrids, etc.) attract a £10 discount, bringing it down to £145 per year.
-Here are some of our top suggestions for the least expensive cars to tax in 2022:
+Choosing a more budget friendly option allows you to pay less on the first year and £155 in subsequent years.
+Alternatively fuelled cars attract a £10 discount, bringing it down to £145 per year.
+Below are some of our top suggestions for the least expensive cars to tax:

 - MINI Countryman Plugin